aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.ifc/ifccollection-1/firstordefault/_index.md

 ---
 title: IfcCollection1.FirstOrDefault
 second_title: Aspose.CAD for .NET API Reference
 description: IfcCollection method.
-Firsts the or default
+Firsts the or default item from the collection that satisfy the predicate
 type: docs
 weight: 60
 url: /net/aspose.cad.fileformats.ifc/ifccollection-1/firstordefault/
 ---
 ## FirstOrDefault(IfcPredicate&lt;T&gt;) {#firstordefault_1}

-Firsts the or default.
+Firsts the or default item from the collection that satisfy the predicate.

 ```csharp
 public T FirstOrDefault(IfcPredicate<T> predicate)